mit-ll/tornet/README.md

 ## Setup

-Basic python requirements are listed in `requirements/basic.txt` and can be installed using `pip install -r requirements.txt`.
+Basic python requirements are listed in `requirements/basic.txt`.

 The `tornet` package can then installed into your environment by running

 `pip install .`

 In this repo.
 To do ML with TorNet, additional installs may be necessary depending on library of choice.
-See e.g., `requirements/tensorflow.txt`, `requirements/torch.txt`.
+See e.g., `requirements/tensorflow.txt`, `requirements/torch.txt` and/or `requirements/jax.txt`.

-Please note that we did not exhaustively test all combinations of operating systems, data loaders and deep learning frameworks.
+Please note that we did not exhaustively test all combinations of operating systems, data loaders, deep learning frameworks, and GPU usage.
 If you are using the latest version of `keras`, then I recommend you follow setup instructions on the keras webpage [https://keras.io/getting_started/](https://keras.io/getting_started/).
 Feel free to describe any issues you are having under the issues tab.

 ### Conda